V3XD/ShuffleBoard/README.md

 ## Known issues
 The Unity3D app freezes unless there is mouse movement and the cursor needs to be visible.
 We recommend using the [Mouse Jiggler](https://mousejiggler.codeplex.com/).
+For more details read the question at [stack overflow](http://stackoverflow.com/questions/33835173/unity3d-build-freezes-unless-mouse-is-moved).

 ## Contributors
 vanessa.vuibert@mail.mcgill.ca